placidapp/placid-laravel/README.md

 ## Generate an Image:

 Using the `image()` function on the  Template Object will result in returning a [GeneratedImage Object](https://github.com/placidapp/placid-php/blob/master/src/GeneratedImage.php)
+When the image has been created, the (in your config) supplied webhook will be called!

 ```php
  $image = $template->image();
 ```

+`image(true)` will wait for the image to being finished:
 ```php
  $image = $template->image(true); // - https://placid.app/u/qsraj?title=I%20am%20a%20dynamic%20Image%21
 ```